nathanial/geist/NewLighting.md

 - The root cause is a mismatch between how meshing decides face visibility (WCC at S=2) and how lighting samples/propagates brightness (voxel grid with heuristics for S=2).

 **Current Behavior (Summary)**
 - Meshing: crates/geist-mesh-cpu uses WCC at S=2 for full cubes and micro-occupancy; thin dynamics (pane/fence/gate/carpet) are emitted via a thin‑box pass.
-Emission is per boundary cell (no greedy merge), keyed by `(MaterialId, LightBin)`.
+Emission is per boundary cell, keyed by `(MaterialId, LightBin)`.
 - Lighting: crates/geist-lighting computes a per‑voxel LightGrid with three channels: `skylight`, `block_light`, and `beacon` (+ direction).
 Propagation is BFS-like and “face-aware” at S=2 via `can_cross_face_s2(...)`.
 Per-face sampling uses `sample_face_local_s2(...)` to approximate micro openings.
 - Shading: The mesher encodes a per-vertex grayscale light in `MeshBuild.col`.
 Shaders multiply texture by vertex color and apply fog.